timescale/docs.timescale.com-content/tutorials/analyze-cryptocurrency-data.md

-# How to Analyze Cryptocurrency Market Data using TimescaleDB
+# Tutorial: Analyze Cryptocurrency Market Data

 This tutorial is a step-by-step guide on how to analyze a time-series cryptocurrency dataset using TimescaleDB.
 The instructions in this tutorial